 Do you have a child that takes dance classes or is about to?
-If so, did you know that there is an enrollment fee to pay at the beginning of each dance year?
-But why do we have to pay these fees?
-What do they go towards?
+Many parents don’t realize that most dance schools require a fee for enrolment into the classes at their dance studio.
+But how much should they be and why do we have to pay these fees?

 If you are after more information about the costs of dance lessons check out our article How much do dance classes cost?
 We compare 50+ schools across the US!
 UPDATED!